mohdumarbutt/Deenseek/README.md

 ## 🌟 Overview

 Deenseek is a feature-rich, mobile-first web application designed to help Muslims worldwide track prayer times, locate Qibla direction, and engage with Islamic content.
-Built with modern web technologies, it offers a seamless experience across all devices.
+Built with modern web technologies, it offers a seamless experience across all devices..

 ## ✨ Features